lando/lando/examples/dockerfile/README.md

 This method can be used for any of the other images we use to power our other [services](https://docs.devwithlando.io/config/services.html).

-See the `.lando.yml` in this directory for LEMP configuration options.
+See the `.lando.yml` in this directory for configuration options.

 Getting Started
 ---------------